utkarshcmu/grafana.org/content/blog/2016-11-09-grafana-v4-beta.md

 This feature has been worked on for over a year with many iterations and rewrites just to make sure the foundations are really solid.
 We are really proud to finally release it!
-Since the alerting execution is processed in the backend all data source plugins are not supported, right now Graphite, Prometheus, InfluxDB and OpenTSDB are supported.
+Since the alerting execution is processed in the backend all data source plugins are not supported.
+Right now Graphite, Prometheus, InfluxDB and OpenTSDB are supported.
 Elasticsearch is being worked on but will be not ready for v4 release.

 <div class="clearfix"></div>